 According to the latest statistics from Project: Time Off, 52% of Americans left vacation time unused at the end of 2017.
 While that number is decreasing, it still shows a tendency among American workers to ignore the genuine need to take time for themselves.

 Taking a few minutes before and after work to calm yourself helps you change gears—either to mentally prepare for work or to decompress after.

 - It’s okay to say no – It’s not always necessary to take on extra hours and extra work.
-While it’s not easy to say no to a colleague or a boss, if the demands exceed your ability to deliver, you are better off to answer no and explain your reasons.
+While it’s not easy to say no to a colleague or a boss, if the demands exceed your ability to deliver, you are better off answering no and explaining your reasons.
 Along with that same line, try not to take work home.
-With so many of our waking hours already devoted to work, sacrificing family and personal time to additional work can only increase stress and negatively affect mental health.
+With so many of our waking hours already devoted to work, sacrificing family and personal time for additional work can only increase stress and negatively affect mental health.